jsebdev/jsebdev/README.md

 -->

 Hi!
-I'm Sebastian! welcome to this profile, is small and young.
+I'm Sebastian! welcome to this profile, it's small and young.
 But it will grow, keep watching it!

 - 🔭 I’m currently working on ...
 How to become a great programer
 - 🌱 I’m currently learning ... at Holberton